devbutlazy/devbutlazy/README.md

 I'm interested in Machine learning and Web development.

-## 📌 All of my projects are secure and very stylish
+## 📌 Each of my projects exudes both a sense of security and an undeniable touch of style.

 <details align="left">
   <summary><h2><b>🍂 Knowlage</b></h2></summary>